WHAT IS IT?

 WHAT ELSE YOU GOT?

 Some research points to Spirulina being advantageous to those who suffer from allergies.
-Most likely, this is the result of Spirulina’s anti-inflammatory properties.
+Most likely, this is the result of its anti-inflammatory properties.

 Additional research has been underway that points to Spirulina’s potential as a form of radiation therapy due to its ability to bind with radioactive isotopes.